excellalabs/tcp-eks/README.md

 *What are these docker images?* The "base" image is what the application produciton docker image will be derived from.
 The "pipeline" image is used within the application pipeline to test and build the application.
 (It is assumed that any toolchains necessary to build and test an application will be containerized for speed and portability.
 In this way if a toolchain changes it will not require that Jenkins be reprovisoned, but instead, simply rebuilding the toolchain image in question. )

 Once the `bench-infrastructure` pipeline completes successfully, then application pipelines can begin to run.
 In the example above a `bench-react` application is being tested, built, and deployed.
-The application pipeline in this example is using terraform to create and manage the ECS service, ECR repo (for the application production image), ALB Target changes (for facilitating routing), and persisting important key-value parameters in SSM.
+The application pipeline in this example is using terraform to create and manage the EKS service, ECR repo (for the application production image), ALB Target changes (for facilitating routing), and persisting important key-value parameters in SSM.
 All terraform state is persisted to an S3 bucket and read/write coordination is achieved by locking on a dynamoDB table during any terraform action --this ensures that parallel pipeline runs aren't mutating shared state simultaneously.

 Lastly, jenkins has resource locks for each environment to ensure that multiple applications are not attempting to modify the same environment at the same time.
 During any deployment the application pipeline should acquire an environment resource lock before attempting to deploy any application and release this lock after the deployment has finished.